Burke Mountain (Vermont): Weather

 Burke's average annual snowfall is 217 in.

 Skiing

 Burke Mountain Resort has 55 ski trails and 15 glades with 270 acres skiable of terrain and over 100 acres of glades.
 Among the 55 trails, 11% are designated "Green Circle" (Beginner trails), 47% are "Blue Square" (Intermediate), 33% are "Black Diamond" (Advanced), and 9% are "Double Black Diamond" (Expert).
 Burke also features three terrain parks.
 Two of the terrain parks are featured on the lower mountain, (Dashney Mile and Carter Country), with the remaining park (Open Slope) located above the Mid-Burke Lodge.

 Burke Mountain Resort has a vertical drop of 2011 ft and has 80% snowmaking.
-The mountain is serviced by 6 lifts: 2 high speed quads, 1 fixed grip quad and 3 surface lifts.
+The mountain is serviced by 5 lifts; 2 high speed quads, a t-bar dedicated to serving BMA racers, and a J-bar and magic carpet in the learning area.

 Other mountain activities

 In wintertime, there are miles of ski-able terrain throughout the NEK (Northeast Kingdom).
 Burke Mountain is also located on the Vermont Association of Snow Travelers trails, making the resort accessible by snowmobile.
 Snowmobile rentals are available in the area.
 Snow biking is done on the Kingdom Trails Nordic trails.

 In summertime, there is singletrack biking, Burke Bike Park, hiking, Hang Gliding, Paragliding, golfing, swimming, climbing, horseback riding, canoeing, kayaking, and fishing.